-This version was last updated on 01/06/2021 and historic versions can be obtained by contacting us.
+This version was last updated on March 19th, 2021 and historic versions can be obtained by contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous data).
+It doesn’t include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:
+We may collect, use, store and transfer different kinds of personal data about you which we have grouped together into several categories:

-Identity Data includes first name, last name, username or similar identifier, title and date of birth.
+Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.

-Contact Data includes billing address, home address, email address and telephone numbers.
+Contact Data includes billing address, delivery address, email address and telephone numbers.